 While food insecurity is associated with poor nutrition and diet-related diseases like diabetes, its effects on health extend beyond conditions related to food and nutrition.

-Food-insecure adults are at greater risk for a wide range of physical and mental health problems including mood and anxiety disorders, depression, infectious diseases, chronic pain, and poor oral health.
-New research also shows that food-insecure adults and adolescents face greater risk of injury.
+Food-insecure adults are more likely to also have a wide range of physical and mental health problems including mood and anxiety disorders, depression, infectious diseases, chronic pain, and poor oral health.
+New research shows that food-insecure adults and adolescents face greater risk of injury.

 This story continues to play out in the relationship between food insecurity and premature death (i.e., before the age of 83).
 While infectious-parasitic diseases, injuries, and suicides make up only a small proportion of premature deaths in Canada, the increase in risk of dying from these causes is especially great for severely food-insecure adults.
 They are more than twice as likely to die from these causes than their food-secure counterparts.